 Lago di Braies

 Known also as the Pragser Wildsee or Lake Prags, Lago di Braies is a dazzling emerald lake surrounded by white dolomite and green forests.
-The lake is part of the UNESCO World Heritage Site of the Dolomites, a collection of distinctive mountain landscapes with glacial landforms.
+The lake is List of the Dolomites, a collection of distinctive mountain landscapes with glacial landforms.
 If hiking or skiing near the Italian Alps is on your to-do list, Lake Prags is the perfect place to be.

 Ecotourism features

 Lago di Braies is one of several destinations in South Tyrol, a region known for its commitment to sustainability and eco-friendly practices.
-In 2021, South Tyrol received its Global Sustainable Tourism Council (GSTC) standard for its adherence to international sustainability norms.
+In 2021, South Tyrol received its Sustainable Tourism In South Tyrol for its adherence to international sustainability norms.

 This standard requires accommodation establishments in the region to comply with recognized sustainability practices, including utilizing renewable energy, minimizing food waste and buying local goods.
 Of course, you’re encouraged to act likewise during your stay.